kaltura/DeveloperPortalDocs/documentation/Mobile-Video-Player-SDKs/v3_iOS_Download_to_Go.md

 ### Background Downloading

-Background downloading is supported on both iOS devices.
+Background downloading is supported on iOS devices.

 ## Interruptions to Downloading